funvill/funvill.github.io/_posts/2017-02-01-notes-from-february_2017.md

 ## Art

 - [1000 Errors - laser cut art, clothing, prints](https://www.facebook.com/1000ErrorsLaserCutArt/) - an awesome collection of layered laser cut art.
 - [Random International](https://random-international.com/work/) - Random International is a collaborative studio for experimental practice within contemporary art.
 Founded in 2005 by Hannes Koch and Florian Ortkrass, the studio now includes a larger team in London and Berlin.
-Questioning aspects of identity and autonomy in the post-digital age, Random International’s work invites active participation
+Questioning aspects of identity and autonomy in the post-digital age, Random International’s work invites active participation.
+I liked the [fly](https://random-international.com/work/fly/) exibit.

 ### Paper